UMWEDU/umw-familyweekend-sync/_pages/what-is-the-family-weekend.md

  	<li>A Coaches Update given by the Athletics Department</li>
  	<li>Faculty Presentation: "COVID-19 - the Curve, the Markets, and the Numbers" as well as the entire Summer 2020 "COVID-19 in Context" online course.</li>
  	<li>Latino Identities Month Keynote Musical Performance: Quimbao</li>
+ 	<li>The History &amp; Traditions of UMW with Dr. Bill Crawley, Director of the Great Lives Lectures Series.</li>
  	<li>Games and Activities</li>
  	<li>...and more events to be added!</li>
 </ul>